imronuke/ADPRES/docs/install.md

 adpres C:\Users\imronuke\Downloads\ADPRES-master\smpl\static\IAEA3Ds
 ```

-If you see `ADPRES EXIT NORMALLY` at the end of terminal output, then congratulations! you have compiled ADPRES.
+If you see `ADPRES EXIT NORMALLY` at the end of terminal output, then congratulations! you have compiled ADPRES correctly.